DHIMANvivek/Node.js-Master/README.md

 6. the api allows a signed-in user to edit or delete any of their checks.
 7. in the background , workers perform all the "checks" at the appropriate times and send alerts to the users when a check changes its state from "up" to "down" , or vice versa.

+for our app , we will use the filesystem as a key-value store of JSON docs.
+In a real app, you'd want a DB.

+*Basic Scaffolding

+index.js is the file that we have to invoke

+to show all the files in the directory -> ls -a -l

+node index.js -> in this node sends the script index.js to the v8 and then process it then console the output.

+*Starting a server ->

+starting up an HTTP server

+first we define the http module that what the http does

+// dependencies
+var http = require('http')

+// the server should respond to all requests with a string var server = http.createServer( function (req,res){
+  res.end('Hello\n');
+});

+// start the server ,and have it listen on port 3000 server.listen(3000 , function(){
+    console.log('server is start listening on port 3000 now');
+});

+to test -> 1. node index.js
+           2. curl localhost:3000

+* Parsing request path

+The queryString module provides two main methods for working with query strings: queryString.parse() and queryString.stringify().

+The queryString.parse() method is used to parse a query string and convert it into a JavaScript object.
+It takes a query string as an argument and returns an object containing key-value pairs.

+For example, consider the following query string:

+const queryString = require('querystring');

+const query = 'key1=value1&key2=value2&key3=value3';
+const obj = queryString.parse(query);

+console.log(obj);
+// Output: { key1: 'value1', key2: 'value2', key3: 'value3' }

+The queryString.stringify() method is used to convert a JavaScript object into a query string.
+It takes an object as an argument and returns a query string.

+For example, consider the following JavaScript object:

+const queryString = require('querystring');

+const obj = { key1: 'value1', key2: 'value2', key3: 'value3' };
+const query = queryString.stringify(obj);

+console.log(query);
+// Output: key1=value1&key2=value2&key3=value3

+lets start with parsedUrl ( parsedUrl - > contain whole bunch of keys of parsed meta data about the request path or url that came in ) :->

+pathname is the key that sets on parsedUrl object , it is untrimmed path that user requests to make it trimmed we need to code -> var trimmedPath = path.replace(/^\/+|\/+$/g, ''); // this will replace any extra splash from the pathname.

+url path code is :

+// dependencies
+var http = require('http');
+var url = require('url');

+// the server should respond to all requests with a string var server = http.createServer( function (req,res){

+// get the url and parse it
+var parsedURL = url.parse(req.url,true);

+// get the path from the URL
+var path = parsedURL.pathname;
+var trimmedPath = path.replace(/^\/+|\/+$/g, '');

+// send the response
+res.end('Hello\n');

+// log the request path
+console.log('Request received on path '+trimmedPath);
+});

+// start the server ,and have it listen on port 3000 server.listen(3000 , function(){
+    console.log('server is start listening on port 3000 now');
+});

 </a>